pivotal-cf/pcf-release-notes/p1-v1.5/runtime_rn_1_5.md

 The SSL Termination Certificate input (for HAProxy) and the "Trust Self-Signed Certificates" checkbox have been moved to this section.

 By checking the "Enable cross-container traffic within each DEA" checkbox, you can disable a restriction on the DEA that disallows containers on a particular DEA from communicating with each other.
-It is not recommended to check this checkbox for multi-tenant environments.
+We do not recommend that you select this checkbox in multi-tenant environments.

 This section also includes fields which allow configuring the HAProxy SSL certificate and HAProxy cipher string, the latter of which is an optional field.
 The SSL certificate is not optional, even if you use an external load-balancer instead of HAProxy, since it could potentially be referenced by other Pivotal Cloud Foundry services that you may choose to install.